Metaphors for Journey: Describing Life’s Adventures and Travels

 Meaning: A situation or problem that is both puzzling and obscure, making it hard to decipher.

-Read Also More: Metaphors for Crying: Expressing Emotion Through Creative Imagery
+Read Also More: Autumn Metaphors

 Example Sentence 1: “The new policy changes felt like a riddle wrapped in mystery, with so many layers of complexity that understanding was nearly impossible.”